atomisthq/docs/docs/capabilities.md

 Individual Rugs can be composed.
 For example, editors can be used by Rug handlers, commands, and generators to modify code in a consistent manner across many repositories.
 Handlers can execute commands.
-Events can fire reviewers, e.g., check every PR for the required
+Events can fire reviewers, e.g., every PR can trigger a reviewer that ensures it complies with your standards.

 [handlers]: /user-guide/rug/handlers.md
 [commands]: /user-guide/rug/commands.md